 The IPR requirement can be completed through elective credits or it can overlap with major coursework.

 25 credits must be completed in each Area of Knowledge.
 The Areas of Knowledge are: Visual, Literary and Performing Arts (VLPA), Individuals and Societies (I&S), and Natural World (NW).

 Multiply-designated courses may not be double-counted as fulfilling two Areas of Knowledge.
 Courses may apply to both an Area of Knowledge requirement and an SEB major requirement.

-Students admitted to the SEB major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the SEB major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
+For more information, please check Requirement Changes Autumn 2016 page.

-The Society, Ethics, and Human Behavior curriculum advances the four core IAS learning objectives.
+The Society, Ethics & Human Behavior curriculum advances the five core IAS learning objectives.
 Students taking courses and/or majoring in Society, Ethics, and Human Behavior:

 - Understand how social institutions work (e.g., family, criminal justice, religion, media, education, business).